5 Festive Christmas Counting Songs for Kids (With Free Printable Lyrics)

 Why it's great for learning: While it might seem complex, this cumulative song is a fantastic memory builder for older preschoolers and early school aged.
 The repetition helps them remember each gift, and it reinforces numbers sequencing all the way to twelve.

-Break it down into more manageable pieces.
+How to use effectively: How to turn it into a learning game How to turn it into a learning game Break it down into more manageable pieces.
 Instead of tacking all twelve days at once, focus on just the first three or four verses with a younger child.
 Once they've mastered those, you can add more.
 For a fun family tradition, assign a verse to each person and have them sing their line in a dramatic voice!

 Ten Little Elvis.